Kitware/vtk-js/BREAKING_CHANGES.md

 - **ResliceCursorWidget**: vtkResliceCursorContextRepresentation is deprecated and removed.
-Instead, a `vtkSphereHandleRepresentation` is used for `rotation` and `center` handles, and a `vtkLineHandleRepresenttion` is used for the axes. `rotateLineInView()` now takes an axis name (string, e.g. 'XinY') instead of a substate.
+Instead, a `vtkSphereHandleRepresentation` is used for `rotation` and `center` handles, and a `vtkLineHandleRepresenttion` is used for the axes. `rotateLineInView()` now takes an axis name (string, e.g. 'XinY') instead of a substate. `enableRotation`, `enableTranslation` and `keepOrthogonality` in widgetState are replaced by widget behavior accessors (e.g. `widgetInView.setEnableRotation(false)`).
+See RCW example.
 - SVGRepresentation and SVG widget support has been fully removed.

 ## From 24.x to 25